FloriDevs/FDS-Data-Secure/README.md

 We have
 - a data encrypter (with dencrypter) -
 - a Password tester and Generator -
-Thanks for trying my product I'm sure you'll be happy.
+- A delete Programm (to totaly delete something) - Thanks for trying my product I'm sure you'll be happy.